DeveshPathak16/AtliQ-Hardware-Insights-using-SQL/README.md

 3) Write a stored procedure that can retrieve market badge. i.e. if total sold quantity > 5 million that market is considered "Gold" else "Silver".

-The Queries are provided in the text file and the reports generated are provided as csv files.
+The Queries are provided in the text file.

 ✅ For Top Products, Customers and Markets:-